NormalVR/Normcore-Documentation/docs/essentials/common-questions.md

 No, you can use Normcore for any multiplayer project.
 In fact, some of the features we developed with XR in mind can actually help with other kinds of applications.
 For instance, XR is highly sensitive to voice chat latency, so Normcore has outstanding low-latency audio built in.
 This can benefit all sorts of other kinds of applications.

 ### How many players can I fit in a single room?
-It depends.
 We tend to see between 4 and 100 players per room.
 The headcount per room can vary based on how much bandwidth your application uses.
-For instance, VR applications typically use 10 times more bandwidth than a typical FPS or racing game.
-For extreme cases—such as MMORPGs, console games with 40+ players, or VR apps with 16+ players—there are still options: you can split large spaces across multiple Normcore [rooms](../architecture/client.md#rooms), or you can use [Normcore Private](https://normcore.io/normcore-private), which supports 40x higher CPU + bandwidth limits per room.
+For instance, VR applications typically use 5-10 times more bandwidth than a typical FPS or racing game.

+If you're building an MMORPG with 100+ players per room or a VR title with 20+ players per room, we recommend using the [Room Server Configurations](../room/room-server-options.md#room-server-configurations) API which supports up to 20x higher CPU capacity per room.

+For even larger titles, we recommend using [Normcore Private](https://normcore.io/private), which supports 40x higher CPU capacity per room.

 ### How many rooms can Normcore host concurrently?
-Normcore itself can host over a million rooms at the same time.
+Normcore can host over a million rooms at the same time.
 Our backend automatically scales based on your usage patterns.
 It also supports bursting via cloud infrastructure.
-If we don't have enough servers of our own to host your game, we can seamlessly cloud burst into instances on Google Cloud, AWS, and DigitalOcean, so there are always enough rooms.
+If we don't have enough servers of our own to host your game, we can seamlessly spin up instances on cloud providers like Google Cloud and AWS, ensuring there are always enough servers available.

 If you expect more than 20,000 concurrent users for the launch of your title, [contact us](https://normcore.io/contact) so we can reserve capacity for your launch.